alireza-mh/join/README.md

 - Commit early and often.
 We want to be able to check your way of thinking
 - Make the app public.
 Deploy it using the service of your choice (ZEIT, Cloud Run, Heroku)
 - Create a pull request

+## Disclaimer
+You don't have to finish all of that, but we would really love to see a working piece.
+What's more important for us is to see your way of thinking and priority on tasks during implementation!